ritesh089/agentic-daily-task-planner/docs/FRAMEWORK_GUIDE.md

 ## Overview

-This is a **production-ready framework** for building multi-agent workflows with built-in observability, durability, and MCP (Model Context Protocol) integration.
+This is a **production-ready framework** for building multi-agent workflows with built-in observability, durability, MCP (Model Context Protocol) integration, and **conversation memory management**.

 ## Framework Architecture